meetulr/Recurrence-Plan/README.md

     - The EventInput would have `recurring` field set to true, but about the `recurrence` field that we currently have, we should remove it and add an `rrule` field instead which would be a string.
     - Why?
 The recurrence field in the existing approach is an enum : `ONCE`, `WEEKLY`, `MONTHLY`, etc...
 But the rrule already has that in it's [`freq`](https://github.com/jkbrzt/rrule#rrule-constructor), and we want an exact pattern for event creation.
     - We want to have google calendar like functionality.
 So we should be implementing modals similar to that in the frontend to select recurrence patterns.
     - According to the values we select, and the boxes we check, we would create a recurrenceRuleObject that would be sent alongside the eventInput to the backend.
-Then we can generate an rrule string based on that, and use it to generate dates.
+There we would generate an rrule string based on that object.

 2. After getting the input, we'd follow these steps:
     - Create a `RecurrenceRule` document that would contain the rrule string and the rrule fields for easy understanding and debugging, let's name this document's _id to be `recurranceRuleId`.